michael-je/the-lone-dancer/README.md

 5. Follow the beginning of [this guide](https://www.freecodecamp.org/news/create-a-discord-bot-with-python#how-to-create-a-discord-bot-account) to create a discord bot and generate an API token for it.
 6. Create secrets.py using the example:

-		$ cp secrets.py.example secrets.py
+		$ cp .secrets.default .secrets
-	Then replace the empty `TOKEN` string with your generated token from the previous step.
+	Then replace the empty `TOKEN` field with your generated token from the previous step.
 7. [Connect the bot to a discord server](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/#how-to-invite-your-bot-to-join-a-server) for testing; make sure to give it relevant permissions.
-8. Run it:
+8. Run the bot:

 		$ python3 main.py
-	*Currently the only working chat command is `!hello`.
-Type this in the server chat to check if the bot is working.*
+9. Verify the bot is running by typing `!hello` in the discord server with the bot.

 ---
 ### Next Steps